Welcome to Solar Resource Assessment and Economics, Spring 2024

 EME 810 Course Schedule

-Below you will find a summary of topics included in this course week by week.
-This course is twelve weeks in length, with an orientation week preceding the official start of the course.
-For specific learning activities and assignment due dates, please see Calendar in Canvas.
+Below you will find a summary of topics included in this course.
+This course consists of twelve lessons (modules), which are taught over 15 weeks of the Fall or Spring semester, with an orientation week preceding the official start of the course.
+The final weeks of the course are reserved for completition of the course project.
+For specific due dates for starting lessons and submitting assignments, please refer to Calendar in Canvas.

 Citation and Reference Style

 All work must be properly cited.
-In this course, I want you to use either the IEEE (Institute of Electrical and Electronics Engineers) style or the Chicago style.
-For help with citations see The Purdue OWL: Research and Citations and Zotero.
+In this course, the recommended citation style is APA (American Psychological Association).
+For help with citations, see The Purdue OWL: Research and Citations.

 The term "Netiquette" refers to the etiquette guidelines for electronic communications, such as email and bulletin board postings.
 Netiquette covers not only rules to maintain civility in discussions, but also special guidelines unique to the electronic nature of forum messages.
 Please review Virginia Shea's "The Core Rules of Netiquette" for general guidelines that should be followed when communicating in this course.